 Katherine Holder was prepared and ready for such change, or so she thought.
-She was packing up her apartment to move into a small home.
+She was packing up her apartment to move into a modest home.
 It was a calm April day; the Fairview Apartment Complex was quiet.
 People were meandering around, going about their day as the sky was clear and the sun shined upon them.
-The temperature was tepid, and the sky bright and blue; the perfect day to start a new chapter in one’s life as birds sang under the cloudless sky.
+The temperature was tepid, the perfect day to start a new chapter in one’s life as birds sang under the cloudless sky.

 Katherine had lived in the apartment with the love of her life up until two years ago.
 While the apartment was small and humble, it had been her home.
 She had so many memories, both good and bad.
-Waking up to the smell of coffee and pancakes being made by her boyfriend, candid pictures, laughter, drinking, singing, and watching movies.
+Waking up to the smell of coffee and pancakes made by her boyfriend, candid pictures, laughter, drinking, singing, and watching movies.
 A healthy relationship had made the apartment blossom into a home.
 She had walked barefoot and naked, free.
-It was the first place where she felt like she truly lived, and didn’t just survive...
+It was the first place she felt she genuinely lived and didn’t just survive...

 After Lucas died, all of that changed.
 Every square inch of their apartment was tinged with bittersweet memories.
 Sadness had crept through their abode and turned it cold.
 Katherine had shut herself within these walls and cried.
 She had been consumed by an overwhelming grief that seemed to suffocate her.

 For two years, Katherine saved and pinched.
-For two years, she simply took it one day at a time.
+For two years, she took it one day at a time.
+She could breathe easier once she had the opportunity to heal from the shackles of the past properly.
 She suffered so much for this opportunity, this chance to put the pain behind her and move on.
-She would be able to breathe easier once she had the chance to properly heal from the shackles of the past.

-She had bought a small and cozy house; it needed some work but had promise.
+She had bought a small, cozy house; it needed some work but had promise.
 It was in an excellent location and was close to her work.
 It was the perfect place for a single young woman to flourish.
-Normally a change like this would have triggered her anxiety, but she was excited to have this chance to heal.
+Usually, a change like this would have triggered her anxiety, but she was excited to have this chance to heal.

 Moving was stressful, but it had gone smoother than Katherine had anticipated.
-She was glad that her old friend, Matthias Rosenberg, was helping her move.
+She was glad her old friend, Matthias Rosenberg, was helping her move.
 Not only could he do all the heavy lifting, but he made it fun.
-She laughed so hard that her stomach protested, it had been too long since she had laughed like that.
+She laughed so hard that her stomach protested; it had been too long since she had guffawed like that.

-Matthias and Katherine had grown up together in the suburbs on the outskirts of Austin Texas.
+Matthias and Katherine had grown up together in the suburbs of Austin, Texas.
 While they were not related by blood, they were brother and sister.
 They looked after each other.
-When it seemed like the whole world was against them, they had each other.
+They had each other when it seemed the whole world was against them.
 Despite all their faults, all their mistakes, and all their secrets, they still had each other’s backs.
-They had been there for each other at their worst and seen the messy dark things that people hide, the complex feelings that people struggled to say and that are too complicated to be good or bad.
+They had been there for each other at their worst and seen the messy dark things that people hide, the complex feelings that people struggled to say, and that are too complicated to be good or bad.

 It was strange for Katherine to see her apartment empty.
-Familiar walls empty of decoration and scrubbed clean.
-It was familiar and foreign… Looking at the apartment now, it was hard to believe that she had lived there for five years.
+Familiar walls devoid of decoration and scrubbed clean.
+It was recognizable and foreign… Looking at the apartment now, it was hard to believe she had lived there for five years.

 It was even stranger that a person’s whole life could be crammed into a series of cardboard boxes.
 Each receptacle labeled; kitchen, living room, bathroom, bedroom, clothes, etcetera.
-One might mistakenly believe that a person’s life only consisted of the objects they owned, and not the memories attached to them.
+One might mistakenly believe that a person’s life only consists of the objects they own and not the memories attached to them.

 Katherine retrieved the last box from her barren bedroom.
-This parcel was smaller than the others, and it wasn’t labeled since it was full of things that didn’t quite belong anywhere else.
+This parcel was smaller than the others and wasn’t labeled since it was full of things that didn’t quite belong anywhere else.
 It contained an old photo album, a high school yearbook, a pink cat plushy, and fidget toys.